-Night Moves: 7 Fun Things to Do After Dark as the Fall Days Grow Shorter
+Night Moves: 8 Fun Things to Do After Dark as the Fall Days Grow Shorter

 Movie Time

 Catch up on all of Tyler Perry’s canon and the entire Lifetime movie collection.
-What better time then now?
+What better time than now?

 8/8